fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

 [Japanese Version here](readme.md)

 # VANTIQ on AKS with Terraform
-The configuration of Azure Infrastructure to configure Vantiq Public facing Rrivate Cloud.
+The configuration of Azure Infrastructure to configure Vantiq Public facing Private Cloud.

 ## Configuration